GuysKapen/PhotoAlbum/README.md

 ## License

 Distributed under the Apache License, Version 2.0.
-See `LICENSE.txt` for more information.
+See [LICENSE.txt][license-url] for more information.

 <!-- CONTACT -->